skypjack/entt/README.md

 velocity.dy = 0.;
 ```

 It requires only that `entity` is valid.
-In case it is not, an assertion will fail in debug mode and the behaviour is undefined in release mode.
+In case it is not, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
 Note that `accomodate` is a sliglhty faster alternative for the following if/else statement and nothing more:

 ```cpp